 There are many reasons why more companies are incorporated in Delaware than any other state.
 This article highlights why more than half a million businesses, including more than half of all U.S. publicly-traded companies and 68% of Fortune 500 companies, have incorporated in Delaware.
 It then outlines the biggest drawbacks to incorporating in Delaware and explains why it is not a one-size-fits-all solution.

 1. The Corporate Law Expertise Of The Delaware Court of Chancery

 Delaware has a highly respected court that focuses on corporate issues – the Court of Chancery.
 Because of this specialization, the Court of Chancery has a great deal of expertise and familiarity in resolving complex corporate disputes.

-No corporation wants to be involved in litigation, but if you are it is reassuring to know the dispute will be resolved by a very knowledgeable judge who is sophisticated in resolving corporate law matters.
+No corporation wants to be involved in litigation, but if you are it is reassuring to know the dispute will be somewhat quickly resolved by a very knowledgeable judge who is sophisticated in resolving corporate law matters.

 2. The Extensive Precedent of Delaware Corporate Case Law